-The Massachusetts General Hospital Cardiac Ultrasound Fellowship Program is designed to train independent investigators and directors of echocardiography laboratories.
+The Advanced Echocardiography Fellowship Program is designed to train independent investigators and directors of echocardiography laboratories.
 The program includes the requisite clinical training required to perform, interpret and teach echocardiography at an academic level, and to engage in clinical and experimental research studies.

-The clinical training program includes supervised performance by the fellow of enough echocardiograms to satisfy professional certification requirements for laboratory director; interpretation of routine clinical studies; and performance of transesophageal, contrast, stress echo and emergency studies.
-The fellow will become conversant with the latest technology and develop an integrated appreciation of cardiac pathophysiology from the combined clinical and research program.
+The clinical training program includes supervised performance of sufficient echocardiograms to satisfy professional certification requirements for laboratory director; interpretation of routine clinical studies; and performance of transesophageal, contrast, stress echo and emergency studies.
+The fellow will be familiar with the latest cardiac ultrasound technologies and develop an integrated appreciation of cardiac pathophysiology from the combined clinical and research aspects of the program and the wide-ranging expertise of its faculty.
 Cross modality exposure to Cardiac CT and MRI is available during this fellowship for interested individuals.

 Objectives of Training